jameskelly33/milestone-project-1/testing.md

 6. The ability to communicate to the tutor my exact goals and what I need to improve.
     * A site user has the option to contact the tutor by filling in a contact form.
 By providing basic information about themselves and their English learning background the user can contact the tutor to book a free consultation in regards to booking lessons.
 There is a text area in which the student can express their goals more clearly.
-    * In the FAQ page there is also a link to the tutors email address from which the suer can ask any questions not answered in the FAQ section.
+    * In the FAQ page there is also a link to the tutors email address from which the user can ask any questions not answered in the FAQ section.

 ### **Browser Compatibility**